raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 I may never learn how to judge whether a player's position is improving in Go.
 But I know a little about judging whether my position is improving in Life.
 And I know that enjoying a game of Go with a friend would be an improvement, especially if I do so by overcoming my fear of incompetence rather than avoiding it.

 So that's what I'm going to do.

---

-**Update**

-My side-project/hobby is writing a [Goban](http://www.sente.ch/software/goban/ "Sen:te - Goban") for iPad.
-You can [read about it and review the code](http://github.com/raganwald/wood_and_stones#readme "raganwald's wood_and_stones at master - GitHub") on Github.
-You can also play it for free here: [Wood & Stones](http://raganwald.github.com/wood_and_stones).
-There's no need to download an app from the app store, simply go to [http://raganwald.github.com/wood\_and\_stones](http://raganwald.github.com/wood_and_stones) using Mobile Safari and you can use your iPad as a game board.
-It also works just fine on Safari on a Mac.
-I haven't tested it with Safari on Windows, and although the code works just fine with Safari on an iPhone, I haven't updated all the CSS files for the smaller board sizes yet.

 ---